Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

                      my_dpi=1000,
                      plot_histogram=True)
 ```
-Instead of the contact matrix txt file, the fend contact matrix can be passed as a workspace object as well (``fend_normalized_chr6`` as first parameter instead of ``'HiCtool_chr6_40kb_normalized_fend.txt'``).
 This function can be used also to plot observed data, expected fend and enrichment data by simply passing a different input matrix as first parameter.

 Heatmap             |  Histogram
 :-------------------------:|:-------------------------: